Originally published on 8/16/21, Updated on 5/24/23

 - Can you export the data to a preferred format and cross-tabulate the results?

-Taking a few minutes to do a little research can make a big difference to ensure you’re able to put your survey results to good use.
+Taking a few minutes to do a little research can make a big difference to ensure you can put your survey results to good use.

 P.S.
 If you’re a Jellyvision customer, we’ll put together and send your benefits satisfaction surveys for you.
 Then we’ll analyze the results and offer feedback on how to improve your benefits communication and open enrollment materials.

 Define the purpose of the survey

 Pose the right post-open enrollment survey questions

 The goal is to understand employees’ opinions about your open enrollment process.
 But to keep people’s attention and get accurate information, you need to keep it short and sweet.
 Decide which questions are ‘need to know’ rather than ‘nice to know.’
 Make every question count.

 1. How satisfied are you currently with your employee benefits?